pnopjp/jmeter-plugins/docs/configurations.md

 ### How to install

-Download jmeter-plugins-azure-ad.?.?.?.jar file from [latest release](https://github.com/pnopjp/jmeter-plugins/releases/latest) and put it into lib/ext directory of JMeter \(ex. /usr/local/jmeter/lib/ext\), then restart JMeter.
+Download jmeter-plugins-azure-ad.?.?.?.jar file from [latest release](https://github.com/pnopjp/jmeter-plugins/releases/latest) and put it into lib/ext directory of JMeter \(e.g. /usr/local/jmeter/lib/ext\), then restart JMeter.
 > Some plugins include the classes contained in this jar file.

 ### Common parameters